Healthy Habits For Dogs

 A good walk should last at least 30 minutes.
 Taking your dog down the block and back is not good enough.
 Dogs need to smell and see new things, play with other dogs, and even meet other humans.
 All of these things help keep your dog from developing behavioral issues and anxiety.

 Your dog’s size will greatly impact what kind of walking routine you two should get into.
-Large dogs have very different needs than small dogs.
-So, for your dog to burn enough energy, you’ll want to develop an exercise routine suited for their weight and build.

 Fortunately, there are other things besides walking you can do to exercise your pet’s innate abilities.
 If you are too busy to take your dog on long walks, playing may be able to fill the gap.